daminixs/Winter-Supplement-Rules-Engine/README.md

     pytest --cov=winter_supplement_engine tests/

 * * *

 # MQTT Broker Setup/Configuration

-To configure these options, create a `.env` file in the project root with the desired values or copy the existing example env file and edit.

-    cp .env.example .env
+To configure these options, create a `.env` file in the project root with the desired values or copy the existing example env file and edit: cp .env.example .env

 ### MQTT Topic Handling